How-to-play-lofi-guitar

 How to Play Lofi Guitar - Jazzy & Upbeat Chords + Dark & Moody Chords

-Posted by Antonio Vianello on
+Posted by Josh Hamit on

 In the enchanting world of lofi hip hop, the guitar plays a vital role in crafting the mellow, nostalgic ambiance that we all love.
 Whether you're new to producing or not, adding guitar to your lofi hip hop tracks can bring a unique liveliness and soulful depth which you just can't manage on a keyboard.